 - Join the Melbourne Business School Student Association (MBSSA) or be part of their Case Competition: Our student association is the place to ‘meet your people’, the MBSSA hold a number of social and professional development events each year including their popular case competition, which sees student teams compete on stage to solve a current problem for a company within a strict timeframe.

 - Participate in our Personal Effectiveness Programs: if you need help on brushing up your networking skills or even working on your CV, our Student Employability and Enrichment team run a series of free workshops throughout the year.

 Top-Tier Research & High-Quality Teaching

 André F. Gygax

 André F. Gygax is with the Department of Finance as a Faculty Member.
-He is a Fellow with the Center for Business Analytics, Melbourne Business School, a Member of MelNet, a Research Associate with the Center for Energy-Efficient Telecommunications, Melbourne School of Engineering, and was a Research Associate with the Melbourne Networked Society Institute.
+He is a Fellow with the Center for Business Analytics, Melbourne Business School, a Member of MelNet, a Research Associate with the Center for Energy-Efficient Telecommunications, Faculty of Engineering and Information Technology, and was a Research Associate with the Melbourne Networked Society Institute.
 He also is a Committee Member of Standards Australia.
 His work focuses on social and physical networks in theory and practice with applications in finance, economics, sociology, electrical engineering, telecommunications, and environmental sciences.